Robert G. Mason

 - Howard v.
 Bottling Group (Colo.
 Douglas Cnty.
 Dist.
 Ct.
 2015) - Won a defense verdict for Pepsi Bottling Group in a six-day jury trial.
-The plaintiff claimed a traumatic brain injury as a result of being struck with falling merchandise from a retail display and demanded $750,000 in damages.
+The plaintiff claimed a traumatic brain injury as a result of being struck with falling merchandise from a retail display.
 WTO's client was one of two defendants in the litigation, and the jury assigned no fault to our client.

-- Jewkes v.
-USAA (D. Colo.
-2015) - Successfully defended insurer USAA in an insurance bad faith and breach of contract trial arising out of the devastating Waldo Canyon wildfire of 2012.
+- Successfully defended an insurer in an insurance bad faith and breach of contract trial arising out of the devastating Waldo Canyon wildfire of 2012.
 The plaintiff voluntarily dismissed one claim the morning of trial, lost another claim, and was awarded just five figures on the third claim after having demanded more than $1 million.

 - Mathew Enterprise v.
 Chrysler Group (Cal.
 Super.
 Ct.
 Santa Clara Cnty.
 2015) - Won a complete defense decision following a month-long, California trial for Chrysler Group and Chrysler Realty in a five-year, $50 million lawsuit including statutory, fraud, and contract claims.

 - Won a complete defense jury verdict in a $12 million legal malpractice case.
 The jury found in favor of WTO's client on all claims and also awarded unpaid legal fees owed by plaintiffs.